aelit31134/DockerExamPortal/README.md

          docker-compose up

-   Note: Make sure u run this command in the same location where u have created the
+   Note: Make sure you run this command in the same location where you have created the docker-compose.yml file eg. if you have created a directory named project in root directory, and created the docker-compose.yml file there, you need to enter        the /project directory and then run the docker-compose up command.

-     Now, we need to setup the watu plugin and for that we will copy it to the wordpress plugin library:
+   - Now, we need to setup the watu plugin and for that we will copy it to the wordpress plugin library:

-       cp -r /root/Downloads/watu  /var/lib/docker/volumes/project_wp_storage
+         cp -r /root/Downloads/watu  /var/lib/docker/volumes/project_wp_storage/_data

+   - Make sure u replace the 'project_wp_storage' with your own volume name.
+     To check the name of your volume name: (it will be like <something>_wp_storage)

+          docker volume ls

 2. You can use the prebuilt setup just to test the see the setup example after it will be done using the files in Test_trial_setup:
      Run this file using: